abdurahmanzerihun/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A simple game played in the console.
+A simple game played entirely in the console.